Mortgages

 Each month, you will receive an itemized bill for your mortgage payments.

 You can make overpayments to clear any remaining debt early.
 However, you are usually subject to repayment penalties.
-Depending on your mortgage terms, these are often cleared after three or five years.
+These will depend on your mortgage terms.

 If you can afford to increase your monthly payments, it will help to decrease interest costs.
 You can also pay an extra lump sum yearly to reduce the interest further and shorten the lending period.